MyTherese/Dynamic-webbshop-using-PHP-Javascript-and-pure-CSS-no-third-party-libraries-used./webshop-php-javascript/README.md

 Reflections of methods.

-Localstorage: I chose localstorage dispite the limited storage kapacity mostely because of training and understanding client side storage.
+Localstorage: I chose localstorage mostely because of training and understanding of client side storage, dispite the limited storage kapacity.

 To clone use local web-server.